ikelca/docker-image-data-sci/README.md

-# docker-image-data-sci
+# Docker image for Data Science
-Built on centos:latest, this image contains packages for creating a image with data science purpose.
+### Built on centos:latest, this image contains packages for creating a image with data science purpose.

 ## Packages include:
 #### python2.7